Multiplication theorem: Bernoulli map

 That is, g(x) is an eigenfunction of Bernoulli transfer operator, with eigenvalue f(k).
 The multiplication theorem for the Bernoulli polynomials then follows as a special case of the multiplicative function $f(n)=n^{-s}$.
-The Dirichlet characters are fully multiplicative, and thus can be readily used to obtain additional identities of this form.
+Completely multiplicative functions are determined entirely by their values on the prime numbers; thus, any sequence whatsoever, as long as the Fourier series converges, will generate a function that obeys the multiplication theorem.

 Characteristic zero

 The multiplication theorem over a field of characteristic zero does not close after a finite number of terms, but requires an infinite series to be expressed.
 Examples include that for the Bessel function $J_\nu(z)$: